ulbwa/faststream-compressors/README.md

 ## ⚠️ Note: RPC Limitation

-Due to a bug in FastStream, middleware does not run after receiving a response from the broker, preventing message decryption when using RPC.
+Due to a bug in FastStream, middleware does not run after receiving a response from the broker, preventing message decompression when using RPC.
 I've reported this issue to the FastStream developers, and we're hoping for a fix soon.

 In the meantime, you can register separate routers for RPC and Pub/Sub: